Beliavsky/Fortran-code-on-GitHub/README.md

 [cpu_timer](https://github.com/jlokimlin/cpu_timer): Fortran 2008 object-oriented library for computing elapsed CPU time, by Jon Lo Kim Lin

-[erloff](https://github.com/everythingfunctional/erloff): errors and logging for Fortran, by Brad Richardson.
-The basic usage is that a procedure can have intent(out) message and/or error list arguments, or as a component of its return value.

-[errorfx](https://github.com/aradi/errorfx): simple library for demonstrating exception like error handling strategy in Fortran, by Bálint Aradi.
-It provides an error handling mechanism which is robust, convenient, and PURE.

-[errstat](https://github.com/degawa/errstat): error status and message handling library for Modern Fortran, by Tomohiro Degawa

 [f90getopt](https://github.com/haniibrahim/f90getopt): getopt()- and getopt_long()-like functionality (similar to the C-functions) for Fortran 90, by Hani Andreas Ibrahim

 [fArgParse](https://github.com/Goddard-Fortran-Ecosystem/fArgParse): command line argument parsing for Fortran, from Goddard-Fortran-Ecosystem

 [FACE](https://github.com/szaghi/FACE): Ansi Colors and Styles Environment, by szaghi et al.

-[ferror](https://github.com/jchristopherson/ferror): library to assist with error handling in Fortran projects

 [FLAP](https://github.com/szaghi/FLAP): command Line Arguments Parser for poor people, by szaghi et al. A KISS pure Fortran Library for building powerful, easy-to-use, elegant command line interfaces